meri-leeworthy/reactive-sqlite-poc/README.md

 - SharedWorker not supported
   - `WorkerManager` detects environment; if you need a non-SharedWorker fallback, extend it to use a dedicated worker-only mode.

-### Extending to a real SQLite worker later
+### SQLite integration details

-Replace the mock logic in `src/workers/dedicated-worker.ts` with your WASM SQLite integration.
-Keep the wire protocol the same:
+- The dedicated worker initializes SQLite WASM and installs the OPFS SyncAccessHandle Pool VFS (`opfs-sahpool`).

-- On promotion, open the OPFS connection and emit `DB_OPENED`.
+- It opens a database at `/reactive.sqlite3` via `OpfsSAHPoolDb`.
+If SAH Pool is unavailable, it will try `OpfsDb` (requires COOP/COEP).
+In headless tests, it fails fast rather than silently using a memory DB.
-- On `FORWARD_QUERY`, execute and respond with `QUERY_RESULT { requestId, fromTabId, result }` (or `QUERY_ERROR`).
+- On promotion, it opens the DB and emits `DB_OPENED`.
+On `FORWARD_QUERY`, it executes and posts `QUERY_RESULT` (or `QUERY_ERROR`).
-- The SharedWorker will keep translating results into `QUERY_RESPONSE` for pages and handle failover.
+- The SharedWorker forwards results to the requesting tab as `QUERY_RESPONSE`.

 ## SQL Schema Design